 These are exciting times at the McCombs Business School.
 Our students are starting their faculty careers at top research universities around the world including Stanford University, Ohio State University, Indiana University, and Washington University in St. Louis”.
 The University of Texas is located in Austin, Texas, a growing green and high-tech city that is consistently rated as one of the top U.S. cities.
 If you want to be a leader in developing and disseminating marketing knowledge, we hope you will consider the University of Texas Marketing Ph.D. program.

 To be eligible for admission to the doctoral program in marketing, we require an applicant to have (at least) a bachelor's degree from an accredited college or university, and a high level of competency in the English language.

 All doctoral students are admitted for a full-time degree program, which begins in the fall.
 Spring enrollment is not permitted.
-We receive over 100 applications each year for three to six spots in the entering class, so the admissions process is very competitive.
+We receive over 100 applications each year for approximately two to four spots in the entering class, so the admissions process is very competitive.
 For example, the average GMAT percentile score for entering students is typically around the 95th percentile.